telerik/ajax-docs/api/server/Telerik.Web.UI/MapClientEvents.md

 ## Properties

-###  OnInitialize `String`

-Gets or sets the client-side script that executes when a RadMap client-initialize event is raised.

-###  OnLoad `String`

-Gets or sets the client-side script that executes when a RadMap client-load event is raised.

 ###  OnBeforeReset `String`

 Fired immediately before the map is reset.
 This event is typically used for cleanup by layer implementers.